Learning About Feeding Your Premature Infant at Home

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E613 in the search box to learn more about "Learning About Feeding Your Premature Infant at Home."
+Enter E613 in the search box to learn more about "Learning About Feeding Your Premature Infant at Home".

 Current as of: September 20, 2021